staxas/stock-update-mailer/README.md

-# indice-update-mailer
+# stock-update-mailer
-Get updates on indice share movements in your email
+Get updates on stock movements and changes on owned stock in your email

 Requires sendmail to be installed